w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 - A Policy MUST be of subclass `Offer`.
 - A Policy MUST contain one `permission` property and no `prohibition` nor `obligation` property.
 - Every `action` property in a Policy MUST have `tdmine` as value.

+Notes:
+- A explanatory page will be set on the profile URL, as part of the EDRLab webpage.
+- About ODRL Policy Offers, see https://www.w3.org/TR/odrl-model/#policy-offer

 ## Identification of a Policy